 Septic Arthritis

-Septic arthritis is a condition of joint inflammation and damage caused by infection – bacterial, usually, but fungi, mycobacteria, and viruses can be responsible.
-Septic arthritis typically involves the knee or large other joints such as the hip and shoulder, though any joint could be affected.
-The knee joint is most commonly affected in adults; among children, the hip is the most common site.
-The bacteria responsible for septic arthritis vary by the age of the patient, though Staphylococcus aureus is a common pathogen causing septic arthritis in all age groups.
-Septic arthritis can lead to permanent joint damage unless treated expeditiously with irrigation of the joint and antibiotic coverage.
+Septic arthritis is an infection of the joint space caused by bacteria, fungi, mycobacteria, and viruses.
+Septic arthritis typically involves large joints such as the knee, hip, and shoulder, though any joint can be affected.
+The knee is most commonly affected in adults, while the hip is most commonly affected in children.
+The bacteria responsible for septic arthritis vary by the age of the patient, though Staphylococcus aureus is a common pathogen across all age groups.
+Septic arthritis can lead to permanent joint damage unless treated expeditiously with joint irrigation and appropriate antibiotic treatment.

 Structure and Function

-A microbe can infiltrate the joint via three methods.
-The most common mechanism is hematogenous spread: because the articular capsule lacks a basement membrane, the joint space is more susceptible to direct invasion from organisms leaving the bloodstream.
+A microbe can infiltrate the joint via three methods: hematogenous spread, contiguous spread, or direct inoculation.
+Hematogenous spread is the most common mechanism: because the articular capsule lacks a basement membrane, the joint space is susceptible to invasion from organisms in the bloodstream.
+Contiguous spread occurs when a nearby infection, such as osteomyelitis in an adjacent bone or cellulitis of the skin overlying the joint (Figure 1), reaches the joint.
 Direct inoculation of the joint space can occur either through trauma or iatrogenic causes, such as surgeries or injections.
-Infection can also spread to the joint from osteomyelitis in nearby bones or cellulitis of the skin overlying the joint (Figure 1).

 When the body senses the infection, it mounts an acute inflammatory response.
 Local macrophages and dendritic cells are activated.
-These cells release molecular signals to increase blood vessel permeability and recruit neutrophils.
-Leukocytes release proteolytic enzymes to kill the invading organism, but these enzymes are also toxic to the articular cartilage.
-Thus, treatment involves removing the joint fluid, as well as antibiotic directed against the offending organisms.
+These cells release molecular signals that increase blood vessel permeability and recruit neutrophils.
+Neutrophils then release proteolytic enzymes that kill the invading organisms, but these enzymes are also toxic to the native articular cartilage.
+Thus, treatment involves removing the joint fluid as well as directing antibiotics against the offending organisms.

 The bacteria responsible for septic arthritis vary by the age of the patient.
-In children under one month of age, the common causes are Staphylococcus aureus, Group B strep, Gram-negative organisms, and Streptococcus pneumoniae.
-In children between one month and three years of age, Staphylococcus aureus and Streptococcus pneumoniae are also common, but Streptococcus pyogenes, Kingella kingae, and Haemophilus influenza Type B are seen.
-These bacteria, with the exception of Kingella kingae, are seen in children older than three years of age as well.
+In children under one month of age, the common causes are Staphylococcus aureus, Group B streptococcus, Gram-negative organisms, and Streptococcus pneumoniae.
+In children between one month and three years of age, Staphylococcus aureus, Streptococcus pneumoniae, Streptococcus pyogenes, Kingella kingae, and Haemophilus influenza type B are seen.
+These bacteria, with the exception of Kingella kingae, are also seen in children older than three years of age.
 In adolescents, the common causes are Staphylococcus aureus, Neisseria gonorrhoeae, Streptococcus pneumoniae, and Streptococcus pyogenes.

-Among adults, the most common organism is Staphylococcus aureus, which accounts for a majority.
-Neisseria gonorrhea account for ~20% of cases and gram-negative bacilli such as E coli, klebsiella and Enterobacter account for another 15%.
+Among adults, the most common organism is Staphylococcus aureus, which accounts for the majority of cases.
+Neisseria gonorrhea accounts for ~20% of cases and Gram-negative bacilli such as E. coli, Klebsiella, and Enterobacter account for another 15%.

 Patient Presentation

 In pediatric septic arthritis, patients typically present with acute onset guarding of a joint.
-Initially, pain is often poorly localized.
-A history of mild trauma is common (and might be coincidental).
+Initially, the pain is often poorly localized.
+A history of mild trauma is common but might be coincidental.
 If the lower extremity is involved, patients often have a limp or will refuse to bear weight.
-If the upper extremity is involved, patients might refuse to use the extremity.
+If the upper extremity is involved, patients might refuse to use that extremity.
 Patients typically also have systemic symptoms, such as malaise, fever, and poor appetite.

-On physical exam, the child will often appear ill and will tend to hold the affected joint in a position to accommodate joint distention.
-Patients with septic arthritis of the hip tend to hold the hip in a flexed, abducted, and externally rotated position, whereas if the knee is involved, the joint is held in a slightly flexed position.
-Children are typically apprehensive, and resist attempts to examine the affected extremity.
+On physical exam, the child often appears ill and will tend to hold the affected joint in a position to accommodate joint distention.
+Patients with septic arthritis of the hip tend to hold the hip in a flexed, abducted, and externally rotated position; if the knee is involved, the joint is held in a slightly flexed position.
+Children are typically apprehensive and resist attempts to examine the affected extremity.
 Any movement of the joint is typically painful.
 The joint is often tender to palpation.

-Septic arthritis in the adult typically presents as an acute condition of a single joint (monoarthropathy), usually the knee, with joint pain, swelling (see Figure 2), warmth, and restricted movement.
+Septic arthritis in the adult typically presents as an acute condition of a single joint (monoarthropathy), usually the knee, with joint pain, swelling, warmth, and restricted movement (Figure 2).

-Adults suffering from septic arthritis also tend to hold the joint in a rigid position where the joint space is maximal.
-This minimizes the pressure from the effusion.
+Adults suffering from septic arthritis also tend to hold the joint in a rigid position that maximizes the joint space, thereby minimizing pressure from the effusion.
 Passive motion by the examiner will be very painful.

-Fever can be present in septic arthritis, especially if the mode of infection is hematogenous seeding, but in 40% of cases fever will be absent: normal temperature does rule out the presence of septic arthritis.
+Fever can be present in septic arthritis, especially if the mode of infection is hematogenous seeding, but can be absent in up to 40% of cases.
+Thus, normal temperature does not rule out the presence of septic arthritis.

 Polyarticular infections occur in 20% of cases of septic arthritis.
-These cases of septic arthritis involving multiple joints are more commonly seen in patients with rheumatoid arthritis or underlying immune compromise.
+Such cases of septic arthritis involving multiple joints are more commonly seen in patients with rheumatoid arthritis or underlying immune compromise.

 Objective Evidence